 To stop behaving like such a…

-So it was here that I finally stopped battling with my body.
-I realised I wasted a lot of time.
-It totally flipped the way I view it.
-It’s a skill that I have learnt and I can teach others.
-I’m very clear about how the shift can vastly improve life, mental health, productivity and well… just the personal potential of the human race.
+So I stopped battling with my body and wasting that time and energy.
+I’m now very clear about how the shift can vastly improve life, mental health, productivity and well… just the personal potential of the human race.
 Now where to start…

-I founded BodEquality late 2017 and it seeks to redress the balance around bodies in modern culture.
+I founded BodEquality late 2017 and it provides a platform for us to talk openly about bodies and the issues that hold us back.
+It further seeks to redress the balance around bodies in modern culture.
 To highlight body bias and the personal and professional cost it incurs.
 I headed up a campaign in 2018, asking adverts to reflect reality through the bodies they use.
 It failed.
 I was told that’s not how changes are made.
 No matter how important or correct a change to advertising codes would be, it has to come from society first.
 To change the standard, first the culture must change.

-But I was now armed with so much positive / enlightening / adaptable research and information.
-I had made new friends and contacts doing great things around body image – some of the greatest minds in the arena, and I knew we could enable wider access to it.
-Younger / school age generations are starting to get access to positive training around body image.
-But my generation and those above are still under-informed.
+I had gone deep into the research and information surrounding body image.
+I had made new friends and contacts doing great things – some of the best minds in the arena, and I knew we could enable wider access to it.
+Younger / school age generations are starting to get access to positive training around body image, but my generation and those before me are still under-informed, making a social shift much harder.
 Initially my motivation for creating courses for the workplace was simply to reach a wide and relevant audience.
-What I wasn’t expecting was for it to prove to be a profit indicator in business too!
+What I wasn’t expecting was for it to prove to be a profit indicator in their business too!

 I ultimately learnt that largely individuals and employers have no idea the human cost a negative body image can have.
 This is because being negative about our bodies has become absorbed into modern culture as to be virtually invisible.
 We live simultaneously acknowledging the fakery of the media, while demanding the impossible of our bodies, with very little to rationalise the gap.